Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Test both tools with this brief

-Run the same script in both tools to compare a narration-first workflow against a broader scene-assembly workflow.
+Run the same source in both tools to compare source-material narration against prompt-first scene assembly and light revision controls.

 Prompt